cor-mobile-robotics/lab-wiki/mocap.md

 - Showing live meshes over marker objects.
 - Indication how much a camera contributes to the tracking.
 - More information on the following website: https://docs.vicon.com/display/Tracker40/Vicon+Tracker+4+Migration+Guide.

+## Troubleshooting
+- The Vicon-Tracker shows only a black screen in the 3D perspective panel.
+   - This is very likely due to the fact that the GPU is undetected (You may first verify with msinfo32).
+Sometimes this is because the system upgrade invalidates the NVIDIA GPU driver.
+   - Solution: download the NVIDIA Driver app and reinstall the GPU driver.